imixs/imixs-mvn-repo/README.md

 # imixs-mvn-repo
-The Github Imixs Maven Repository is containg artefacts from the imixs project which are not part of the maven central repository.
+The imixs-mvn-repo is providing artefacts from the imixs project which are not part of the central maven repository.
+Artefacts will be deployed into this repository by the different imixs sub-projects.

-#Repo Configuration
-When you need to use artefacts from the imixs github repo you need to add this repository into the project pom as follows:
+When you need to use artefacts from the imixs github repo you can add the follwoing repository into the project pom:

     <repositories>
         <repository>